Priyabhunia/lax-chat/README.md

 ## 🔐 Authentication Setup

-Chat0 uses Convex for user authentication:
+me uses Convex for user authentication:

 1. Register a new account on the app's login page
 2. Your credentials are securely stored in the Convex database